Unipotent morphisms: Flags

 along the surjection $q^*W \twoheadrightarrow V/q^*E$.
 This results in a commutative diagram with exact rows, whose vertical arrows are easily checked to be split surjective:

 Thus, we may replace $V$ by $V'$ and assume that $(V/V_1)_\bullet=q^*W_\bullet$.

-Since $S'$ is affine and $X$ has affine diagonal, it follows that $p$ and $q$ are affine and faithfully flat morphisms.
-It follows that we may pushforward the top row in the above diagram to obtain an exact sequence of quasi-coherent sheaves on $X$:
+Since $S'$ is affine and $S$ has affine diagonal, it follows that $p$ and $q$ are affine and faithfully flat morphisms.
+It follows that we may push forward the top row in the above diagram to obtain an exact sequence of quasi-coherent sheaves on $X$:

 Pulling this sequence back along the injective adjunction $W \hookrightarrow q_*q^*W$, we obtain a diagram with exact rows:

 Since $E$ is a vector bundle and $q$ is affine, the projection formula and flat base change produce natural isomorphisms: